solkim-83/tp/docs/DeveloperGuide.md

   * Pros: Will be more convenient for the users.
 (As they do not need to manually sort)
   * Cons: May restrict the usage and benefit of the app.
 (As only one sorting pattern is available)

-The following activity diagram summarizes what happens when a user executes 'sort -e'command:
+The following activity diagram summarizes what happens when a user executes `sort -e` command:

 ![CommitActivityDiagram](images/SortEventActivityDiagram.png)

+### Display feature
+The display feature for the events is facilitated by `Calendar` that stores event entries and their details in Athena, and has a specific command of `list -e` where the command makes use of `ListEventCommand`.

+ListEventCommand#execute() : Does validity check of current list and displayed all event-related entries.

+The feature is designed to provide the users with the entire list of event-related entries, especially after when user executes certain commands that display partial list of event list (e.g. SearchEvent Command).
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**